kast-spells/kast-docs/glossary/src/summon.md

+# WIP, not updated to current summon behaviour

 A summon is other of the kast main features, a summon is a template similar to a Kaster but with the following rules:

 - Only allow Kubernetes and ArgoCD default resourses